QuaNode/beamjs/README.md

 - It is built for agility and highly configrable, modular, and adapting systems.
 - Backend-JS is providing a deep route-based load balancing through a built-in queuing service.
 - It provides a built-in static files server decoubling the file source that could be local file system or cloud storage from http static request handling.
-Also it supports complex files streaming and transformations within the built-in queue system and load balancing.
+- It supports complex files streaming and transformations within the built-in queue system and load balancing.
 - It provides a built-in forward and reverse proxy server utilizing the queuing system for fast load-balancing, virtual hosts and complex domain routing.
 - It provides a built-in data mapping pipeline.
 - It supports long pulling HTTP requests.